University of Bridgeport: Academics

-The University of Bridgeport is fully accredited by the New England Association of Schools and Colleges.
+The University of Bridgeport is accredited by the New England Association of Schools and Colleges.
 The university is also accredited by the board of governors of the Connecticut Department of Higher Education.

 Academic programs range from associate degrees in areas such as Business Administration and Dental Hygiene, to Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Music, and Bachelor of Science degrees in areas such as Accounting, Psychology, Graphic Design, Computer Science, Mathematics, Biology, Music, Computer Engineering, and International Business.
-The school also offers master's and doctoral programs in areas such as business, counseling, engineering, naturopathic medicine, and education.
+The school also offers master's and doctoral programs in areas such as business, counseling, engineering, and education.
 UB also has adult and continuing education/distance learning programs on their main campus, as well as their Waterbury branch campus, with a total of 125 different programs of study.

 For undergraduates, as of 2004, the school started an honors program that allows for the awarding of an honors degree upon graduation, if certain honors course requirements and academic standards (such as a cumulative grade point average of at least 3.0) have been maintained.
 The program also offers additional course options to students enrolled in the honors program.